lzwjava/blog-source/notes/2025-07-24-tamil-phrase-explained-en.md

 ---
-title: "Tamil Phrase: He is Good"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'Tamil Phrase: He is Good'
 translated: false
-generated: true
 ---

 The phrase **"Nala erukan"** is from Tamil, a Dravidian language spoken primarily in Tamil Nadu, India, and parts of Sri Lanka.
 Breaking it down: